 NOTE: At any time a security camera review identifies a person(s) responsible for vandalism or damage, a Conduct Officer reserves the right to complete no further investigation and may expeditiously sanction the responsible person(s).
 The student will be subject to the standard appeal process.

 A Disciplinary Appeal is the final step in a student’s right to due process.
 If requested by a student, an appeal hearing will provide for a fair, timely and impartial review of the determination and sanction(s) imposed by a Conduct Officer, considering the best interest for the institution and the student.
-Appeals requests are reviewed by the Disciplinary Appeals Committee who will determine the validity of the appeal request.
+Appeals requests are reviewed by the Disciplinary Appeals Committee who will determine the validity of the appeal request based on the established criteria for appeal.
 If the appeal request is approved, an appeal hearing will be held by the Disciplinary Appeals Committee.
-In cases where the appeal is for a sanction of dismissal, suspension or expulsion, or an otherwise sensitive issue, an Appeal Hearing will be held with the Vice President for Student Affairs, or designee.
+In cases where the appeal is for a sanction of dismissal, suspension or expulsion, or an otherwise sensitive issue, an Appeal Hearing will be held with the Vice President for Student Affairs, or designee providing that the initial appeal request is approved by the Disciplinary Appeals Committee.
 Note: The student email will be the official form of communication during the appeal scheduling process.

 To initiate an appeal, the MVCC Appeals Request Form must be completed.